nitreojs/puregram/README.md

 | **english 🇬🇧** | [puregram chat [en]](https://t.me/puregram_chat_en) |

 there is also a [puregram chats](https://t.me/puregram_chats) channel, which has list of every officially supported `puregram` chat.

+### why is your readme lowercased?

+because i dont like doing anything that looks in an adult way so i do my own styling :cool:

+btw did you see these issues? https://github.com/nitreojs/puregram/issues/63 https://github.com/nitreojs/puregram/issues/62 they confirm im against anything that looks kinda too official

 ---